In addition to verifying that a user has successfully authenticated with a UNI and password, CAS can provide the following user attributes:

 - Custom logo.
 The logo that is displayed across the top of the inner login box can be replaced with a custom logo in the form of a 440 x 50 pixel image, preferably in GIF format.
-If you don't supply a logo, the default Columbia CAS logo will be displayed.
-Please Note: The default Columbia CAS logo includes a blue crown and the words, "Columbia University in the City of New York," against a white background.
+If you don't supply a logo, the default Columbia CAS logo will be used.
+It includes a blue crown and the words, "Columbia University in the City of New York," against a white background.

 - Custom links.
-(True/false) A pre-selected set of Columbia links can be displayed across the top of the page.
+(True/false) A pre-selected list of Columbia links can be displayed across the top of the page.
 If you don't supply a value, the system will default to no links.